 Letters of intent may be a required submission for FOAs.
 If applicable, it will be used by EERE to plan for the merit review process.
 The letters will not be used for down-selection purposes, and do not commit an applicant to submit an application.
-However, if a letter of intent is required, applicants must be submitted to be eligible to submit a full application.
+However, if a letter of intent is required, only applicants who submitted one are eligible to submit a full application.

-Applicants must submit a full application by the specified due date listed in FOAs to be considered for funding.
-Applicants must complete the application forms listed in FOAs, which include, but are not limited to, SF-424, Application for Federal Assistance, a Budget Justification, and the Technical Volume.
+Applicants must submit a full application by the specified due date listed in the FOA to be considered for funding.
+Applicants must complete all application forms listed in the FOA, which include, but are not limited to: SF-424 Application for Federal Assistance, a Budget Justification, and the Technical Volume.

 Replies to Reviewer Comments

-Full applications are reviewed by experts in the FOA topic area(s).
-After those experts review the applications, EERE provides those reviewer comments to the applicants and provides the applicants with a brief opportunity to respond.
+Most (though not all) EERE FOAs include a "Reply to Reviewer Comments" stage.
+After experts in the FOA topic area(s) review the applications, EERE provides those reviewer comments to the applicants and offers the applicants a brief opportunity to respond.

-This provides applicants with a unique opportunity to correct misunderstandings and misinterpretations and to provide additional data that might influence the selection process in their favor.
+This gives applicants a unique opportunity to correct misunderstandings and misinterpretations and to submit additional data that might influence the selection process in their favor.
 The replies are considered by the reviewers and the selection official.